paigepwilcox/Go-For-Broke-Bot/README.md

 The implementation of flash-loans involves inheritance of Aave's smart contract, FlashLoanSimpleReceiverBase, into my own, FlashLoanArbitrage smart contract and invoking Aave's executeOperation() and requestFlashLoan() functions.

 The arbitrage trade is ordered as so:
+- Loan USDC token
+- Trade USDC for WETH
+- Trade WETH for USDC
+- Repay Loan
+  *The deposit functions are not part of the actual arbitrage, they serve our simulated dex so we can make a succesful trade*

 Due to time constraints, I did not finish unit testing for this code and felt uncomfortable connecting to a Ethereum's main network (blockchain) without such tests.
 As a workaround, I decided to deploy my smart contract onto the georli testnet then created another smart contract which catfished a simplistic version of a "decentralized exchange".
 This "decentralized exchange" is an environment that has reserves of two tokens, and allows for external smart contracts to invoke methods, making it possible for transactions to occur.
 By connecting to the test network blockchain called Goerli, I could test funcationality of my code using simulated funds and provide a tangible showcase for my professors and peers.

-In the future, I will further this project by developing comprehensive unit tests, exploring prevalent algorithms to optimize route selection, and eventually, connect to a mainnet.
+In the future, I will further this project by developing comprehensive unit tests, fetch and mointor live data with a database, exploring prevalent algorithms to optimize route selection, and eventually, connect to a mainnet.

 A picture of a working example
 ![alt text](https://github.com/paigepwilcox/Go-For-Broke-Bot/blob/dex/brokebot.png?raw=true)